public interface AWSKMS

 You can only update a custom key store that is disconnected.
 To disconnect the custom key store, use DisconnectCustomKeyStore.
 To reconnect the custom key store after the update completes, use ConnectCustomKeyStore.
 To find the connection state of a custom key store, use the DescribeCustomKeyStores operation.

-Use the parameters of UpdateCustomKeyStore
+Use the parameters of UpdateCustomKeyStore to edit your

 keystore settings.